A Characterization of Uniquely Representable Graphs: Preparations

 \subsection{Block Graphs and Distance-hereditary Graphs}

-Block graphs and distance-hereditary graphs are well-understood graph classes and have been characterized in several different ways.
-For characterizations of block graphs in terms geodesics and metric properties (including the four point condition and the ptolemaic property), see \cite{ptolemaic, husimi}.
-For a good summary on the most important characterizations of distance-hereditary graphs in terms of geodesics, various metric properties and forbidden induced and isometric subgraphs, see \cite{blockgr}.
+Block graphs and distance-hereditary graphs are well-understood graph classes and have been characterized in many different ways.
+Block graphs were first studied by Harary in \cite{harary1963characterization}.
+They were characterized in terms of various metric properties (such as the four point condition, the Ptolemaic property and the weakly geodetic property) \cite{kay1965characterization, howorka1979metric}, forbidden induced subgraphs \cite{bandelt1986distance-hereditary}, bulge \cite{howorka1979metric}, k-Steiner intervals \cite{bresar2009steiner}, vertex induced partitions \cite{dress2016characterizing} and betweenness axioms \cite{balakrishnan2015axiomatic}.
+Further, Le and Tuy gave a characterization and a linear time recognition algorithm for squares of block graphs \cite{le2010square}.

+Distance-hereditary graphs were characterized in terms of conditions on paths and cycles by Howorka \cite{howorka1977characterization}, who also showed that Distance-hereditary graphs are perfect.
+Bandelt and Mulder gave a good summary on the most important characterizations of distance-hereditary graphs including recursive, metric and forbidden subgraph characterizations \cite{bandelt1986distance-hereditary}, while Morgana and Mulder provided a characterization in terms of axioms imposed on the induced path function \cite{morgana2002induced}.

+Below, we list some of the results on which our proof of Theorem \ref{Tunique1} and Theorem \ref{Tunique2} relies on.
+First, observe the following property of block graphs, which is a straightforward consequence of the definition.

+\begin{obs} In a block graph, any two vertices are connected by a unique induced path. \end{obs}